Jonnobrow/jonathanbartlett.co.uk/content/posts/emacs-fatigue.md

 ## `org-mode` - your life in plain text {#org-mode-your-life-in-plain-text}

-First off, I highly recommend org-mode, it is flexible, simple and versatile and offers something for everyone if you are willing to put in the work.
+First off, I highly recommend org-mode&nbsp;[^fn:6] , it is flexible, simple and versatile and offers something for everyone if you are willing to put in the work.
 You can read more about it on [their shiny new website](https://orgmode.org/).

-When I first started using **org-mode** my setup consisted of a relatively small portion of the what was possible.
-I took what I was comfortable with in **VimWiki** and replicated it in **org-mode** but I also started using things like `TODO` keywords, scheduling and deadlines which helped me to keep track of work I had to do for Uni.
+When I first started using org-mode my setup consisted of a relatively small portion of the what was possible.
+I took what I was comfortable with in VimWiki and replicated it in org-mode but I also started using things like `TODO` keywords, scheduling and deadlines which helped me to keep track of work I had to do for Uni.